benroberts999/ampsci/doc/tutorial_advanced.md

 This assumes you already have ampsci compiled and have a basic understanding of how to run and use it.

 * See [doc/tutorial.md](/doc/tutorial.md) for the basic tutorial
-* See [ampsci.dev/ampsci.pdf](https://ampsci.dev/ampsci.pdf) for full descrition of the physics
+* See [ampsci.dev/ampsci.pdf](https://ampsci.dev/ampsci.pdf) for full description of the physics

 ## Contents